-Editor's Tip: A saber saw is the safest and least expensive power tool for cutting flooring.
+Editor's Tip: A saber saw (also known as a jig saw) is the safest and least expensive power tool for cutting flooring.
 Always make your cuts with the wrong side of the material up.

 If you trimmed planks earlier for use in your last row, use them now.
 Otherwise, trim lengthwise as in Step 5.
 On this row, wedge the groove in and tap it in place firmly with the rubber mallet, as it lacks an anchoring plank on the wall side.